Why and When Upgrading with Avios Makes Sense

 There are two opportunities to upgrade with Avios.
 The first is during the booking process and the subsequent option is once you’ve booked, using the ‘Manage My Booking’ page on the BA website.

-Let’s start with a step-by-step guide for upgrading using Avios during the booking process:
+Let’s start with a step-by-step guide for upgrading using Avios during the booking process (details to follow):

 Step One: Start by heading to the ‘Book a Flight Using Avios’ page (found here for ease).
 This can be found in the Book tab on the BA Home Page.